OrleansContrib/Orleankka/Docs/articles/intro/getting-started-csharp.md

 ## Set up your project

-Start Visual Studio and create a new C# Console Application.
+Start Visual Studio and create a new C# Console Application and reference the following packages:
-Once we have our console application, we need to open up the Package Manager Console and type:

 ```PM
 PM> Install-Package Orleankka.Runtime